-On this day in 1944, 800 Gypsy children, including more than a hundred boys between 9 and 14 years old are systematically murdered.
+On October 10, 1944, 800 Romani children, including more than a hundred boys between 9 and 14 years old, are systematically murdered.

 A mini-revolt took place on October 7, 1944.
 As several hundred Jewish prisoners were being forced to carry corpses from the gas chambers to the furnace to dispose of the bodies, they blew up one of the gas chambers and set fire to another, using explosives smuggled to them from Jewish women who worked in a nearby armaments factory.
 Of the roughly 450 prisoners involved in the sabotage, about 250 managed to escape the camp during the ensuing chaos.
 They were all found and shot.
 Those co-conspirators who never made it out of the camp were also executed, as were five women from the armaments factory—but not before being tortured for detailed information on the smuggling operation.
 None of the women talked.

-Gypsies, too, had been singled out for brutal treatment by Hitler's regime early on.
-Deemed "carriers of disease" and "unreliable elements who cannot be put to useful work," they were marked for extermination along with the Jews of Europe from the earliest years of the war.
-Approximately 1.5 million Gypsies were murdered by the Nazis.
-In 1950, as Gypsies attempted to gain compensation for their suffering, as were other victims of the Holocaust, the German government denied them anything, saying, "Gypsies have been persecuted under the Nazis not for any racial reason but because of an asocial and criminal record."
+Romani people, too, had been singled out for brutal treatment by Hitler’s regime early on.
+Deemed “carriers of disease” and “unreliable elements who cannot be put to useful work,” they were marked for extermination along with the Jews of Europe from the earliest years of the war.
+Approximately 1.5 million Romani people were murdered by the Nazis.
+In 1950, as Romani people attempted to gain compensation for their suffering, as were other victims of the Holocaust, the German government denied them anything, saying, they "have been persecuted under the Nazis not for any racial reason but because of an asocial and criminal record.”
 They were stigmatized even in light of the atrocities committed against them.